 From Shell Shock to PTSD

 At the end of the war, a debate about the origin of PTSD arose between Freud’s followers and the military psychiatrists engaged.
 The first were downplaying the emphasis on the external stimuli causing the “shell shock,” respectively, “battle fatigue,” defending its infantile origins.
-This discussion continues until today.
+This discussion continues to this day.

 Establishing the PTSD Diagnosis

-The 1952 edition of the DSM-I includes the diagnosis of “Gross Stress Reaction”, which was similar to the modern definition and understanding of PTSD.
-“Gross Stress Reaction” was defined as a “normal personality utilising established patterns of reaction to deal with overwhelming fear” as a response to “conditions of great stress.”.
+The 1952 edition of the DSM-I includes the diagnosis of “Gross Stress Reaction,” which was similar to the modern definition and understanding of PTSD.
+“Gross Stress Reaction” was defined as a “normal personality utilizing established patterns of reaction to deal with overwhelming fear” as a response to “conditions of great stress.”.

-The term “Post Traumatic Stress Disorder, (PTSD)” came into use in the 1970s.
-The new awoken interest in PTSD was raised as a consequence of the Vietnam War and the high number of traumatised US military veterans.
-PTSD was officially recognised as a psychiatric disorder by the American Psychiatric Association in 1980 in the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+The term “Post-Traumatic Stress Disorder (PTSD)” came into use in the 1970s.
+The new awoken interest in PTSD was raised as a consequence of the Vietnam War and the high number of traumatized US military veterans.
+PTSD was officially recognized as a psychiatric disorder by the American Psychiatric Association in 1980 in the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).

-Today, the PTSD diagnosis is used not only for the veterans of wars but also for civilians who, after being affected by a suddenly occurring traumatic event, develop intense, disturbing thoughts and feelings.
+Today, the diagnosis of Post-Traumatic Stress Disorder is used not only for the veterans of wars but also for civilians after exposure to suddenly occurring traumatic events.

-At CHMC Dubai, the therapy for PTSD starts with an in-depth diagnostic procedure such as psychiatric evaluation, physical exam, and laboratory test.
+At CHMC, the therapy for PTSD starts with an in-depth diagnostic procedure such as psychiatric evaluation, physical exam, and laboratory test.
 In the second step, a thorough psychological interview follows.
 In some cases, the psychometric testing might be indicated to secure the diagnosis.

+The therapy of choice for PTSD is psychotherapy.
 Typically, treatment can be done in an outpatient setting.
 The treatment primarily involves trauma-focused psychotherapy, if necessary, with medication support.
-Our psychiatric clinic in Dubai offers effective trauma processing methods, including cognitive behavioural therapy (CBT), eye movement desensitisation, and eye movement desensitisation and reprocessing (EMDR), as well as other techniques.
+Our psychiatric clinic in Dubai offers effective trauma processing methods, including cognitive behavioural therapy (CBT) and eye movement desensitization and reprocessing (EMDR), as well as other techniques.

 Treatment Goals